gjasny/v4l-utils/README.md

 are known by the kernel (and loaded by default depending on dvb card type) can be found under `utils/keytable/keycodes`.

-v4l-keytable does not get installed by `make install`.
+v4l-keytable does not get installed during the install step.

 ### ir-ctl